pCloud Review

 Key Features

-• 10GB Free Account available for new users!
+• 10GB Free Account available for all!

 • Secure, resilient & privacy focused cloud storage service